-Bits 3:0 - DT1L[3:0]: Dead Time Value for OC1x Output
+• Bits 3:0- DT1L3:DT1L0: Dead Time Value for OC1x Output

-The dead time value for the $\overline{OC1x}$ output.
+The dead time value for the OC1x output.
 The dead time delay is set as a number of the prescaled timer/counter clocks.
 The minimum dead time is zero and the maximum dead time is the prescaled time/counter clock period multiplied by 15.

-13. USI - Universal Serial Interface
+17. USI - Universal Serial Interface

-- Two-wire Synchronous Data Transfer (Master or Slave) - Three-wire Synchronous Data Transfer (Master or Slave) - Data Received Interrupt - Wakeup from Idle Mode - In Two-wire Mode: Wake-up from All Sleep Modes, Including Power-down Mode - Two-wire Start Condition Detector with Interrupt Capability
+- Two-wire synchronous data transfer (master or slave) - Three-wire synchronous data transfer (master or slave) - Data received interrupt - Wakeup from idle mode - In two-wire mode: Wake-up from all sleep modes, including power-down mode - Two-wire start condition detector with interrupt capability

-The Universal Serial Interface, or USI, provides the basic hardware resources needed for serial communication.
+The universal serial interface, or USI, provides the basic hardware resources needed for serial communication.
 Combined with a minimum of control software, the USI allows significantly higher transfer rates and uses less code space than solutions based on software only.
 Interrupts are included to minimize the processor load.

-A simplified block diagram of the USI is shown in Figure 13-1 For actual placement of I/O pins refer to "Pinout ATtiny261A/461A/861A" on page 2.
-Device-specific I/O Register and bit locations are listed in the "Register Descriptions" on page 131.
+A simplified block diagram of the USI is shown on Figure 17-1 For the actual placement of I/O pins, refer to Section 1-1 "Pinout ATtiny261/461/861" on page 3.
+CPU accessible I/O registers, including I/O bits and I/O pins, are shown in bold.
+The device-specific I/O register and bit locations are listed in Section 17.5 "Register Descriptions" on page 125.

-Figure 13-1.
+Figure 17-1.
 Universal Serial Interface, Block Diagram

-The 8-bit USI Data Register (USIDR) is directly accessible via the data bus and contains the incoming and outgoing data.
+The 8-bit USI data register is directly accessible via the data bus and contains the incoming and outgoing data.
 The register has no buffering so the data must be read as quickly as possible to ensure that no data is lost.
-The data register is a serial shift register where the most significant bit is connected to one of two output pins depending of the wire mode configuration.
-A transparent latch between the output of the data register and the output pin delays the change of data output to the opposite clock edge of the data input sampling.
-The serial input is always sampled from the Data Input (DI) pin, regardless of the configuration.
+The USI data register is a serial shift register and the most significant bit that is the output of the serial shift register is connected to one of two output pins depending of the wire mode configuration.
+A transparent latch is inserted between the USI data register output and output pin, which delays the change of data output to the opposite clock edge of the data input sampling.
+The serial input is always sampled from the data Input (DI) pin independent of the configuration.

-The 4-bit counter can be both read and written via the data bus, and it can generate an overflow interrupt.
-The data register and the counter are clocked simultaneously by the same clock source, allowing the counter to count the number of bits received or transmitted and generate an interrupt when the transfer is complete.
+The 4-bit counter can be both read and written via the data bus, and can generate an overflow interrupt.
+Both the USI data register and the counter are clocked simultaneously by the same clock source.
+This allows the counter to count the number of bits received or transmitted and generate an interrupt when the transfer is complete.
 Note that when an external clock source is selected the counter counts both clock edges.
 In this case the counter counts the number of edges, and not the number of bits.
-The clock can be selected from three different sources: The USCK pin, the Timer/Counter0 Compare Match or from software.
+The clock can be selected from three different sources: The USCK pin, Timer/Counter0 compare match or from software.

-The Two-wire clock control unit can generate an interrupt when a start condition is detected on the Two-wire bus.
+The Two-wire clock control unit can generate an interrupt when a start condition is detected on the two-wire bus.
 It can also generate wait states by holding the clock pin low after a start condition is detected, or after the counter overflows.

-13.3 Functional Descriptions
+17.3 Functional Descriptions

-13.3.1 Three-wire Mode
+17.3.1 Three-wire Mode

-The USI Three-wire mode is compliant to the Serial Peripheral Interface (SPI) mode 0 and 1, but does not have the slave select (SS) pin functionality.
+The USI three-wire mode is compliant to the serial peripheral interface (SPI) mode 0 and 1, but does not have the slave select (SS) pin functionality.
 However, this feature can be implemented in software if necessary.
 Pin names used by this mode are: DI, DO, and USCK.

-Figure 13-2.
+Figure 17-2.
 Three-wire Mode Operation, Simplified Diagram